 Nintendo Labo Review: Think of the Nintendo Labo like one of those monthly subscription craft boxes, except for your Nintendo Switch and way, way cooler.

-(I joked that we spent all this money on a Switch only for her to play with a cardboard box.)
+(I joked that we spent money on a Switch only for her to play with a cardboard box.)

 Then, you use your Nintendo Switch console or controller with each cardboard creation for a different game or experience.

 (They’re called Toy-Cons, short for Toy Consoles.
 Yes, I was corrected 417 times by my daughter.)

 They work by infrared motion sensor, IR motion camera, and even an HD rumble feature, which makes it vibrate and move.